 Where algebra got its name from

-Amazing snapshots from Khiva (formally known as Khawarizm) in Uzbekistan.
+Amazing snapshots from Khiva (formerly known as Khawarizm) in Uzbekistan.
 The birth place of the famous mathematician Al-Khawarizmi (780 – 850 CE).
 A prosperous centre of learning during the Golden Age of Muslim Civilisation, it was also a key city on the Silk Road like Bukhara and Samarkand.

 Where algebra got its name